verdaux/BookNotes/Phrases/Impressors 14.md

 - [ ] Name 3 hobbies you have outside of media consumption
 - [ ] Perfect strangers are supposed to bear the burden of your maintenance?
 - [ ] the most likable, charismatic, enjoyable people to be around are people who demand nothing of you.
+- [ ] They are not holding love hostage when you don't act in accordance with their desires.